|Allegro CL version 10.1|

 Finally, a process that needs to wait for some arbitrary condition does so using the process-wait function.
 This function specifies a function and arguments.
 When the OS considers a waiting process for running, it causes the wait-function to be applied to the wait-arguments (in the process environment).
 If a non-null value is returned the process runs and the call to process-wait returns. process-wait is most efficient when the wait function is one of gate-open-p, read-no-hang-p, write-no-hang-p, or stream-listen, but any appropriate function can be used.

 It is useful to define some terms for process states.
 A process is active if it has been preset, has not completed, has at least one run reason, and has no arrest reasons; otherwise, it is inactive.
 Active processes are further divided into two classes.
 An active process is waiting if it has executed a process-wait that has not yet completed.
 An active process is runnable if it is not waiting.
-In addition, the process actually running at any time is called the current process.
+In addition, the process actually running at any time is called the current process, or current processes in SMP.

 On Windows, even though a process may be waiting, it still typically watches for operating system messages that require a response (because Windows expects threads to do this).
 However, there are some rare circumstances where this message handling should be suppressed.
 The macro mp:with-message-interrupts-disabled will do this.